 No. Trims are purely cosmetic.
 They change the visual appearance of your armor but do not alter protection values, durability, enchantments, or any gameplay stats.

-Place the Smithing Template in the center of a crafting grid, surround it with 7 diamonds, and place the template's associated base block in the remaining slot.
-You get 2 copies back — a net gain of one template.
+Place the smithing template in the center of a crafting grid, surround it with 7 diamonds, and add the template's associated base block in the remaining slot (for example, cobblestone for Sentry).
+This produces 2 copies of the template, a net gain of one.